 My name is Vladimir.
 I’m a 31 years old volunteer from Russia, from city called Kirov which is located 1737 km from Tallinn.
 My profession is journalism, but I have never ever worked as a journalist.
 I was working as a photographer and also I was working at NGO (non-govermental organization) for 10 years with young people who had disabilities.
 And at this point I decided it was time to change something in my life.

-I explores some opportunities and decided to take part in EVS (European voluntary program) by Erasmus+.
+I explored some opportunities and decided to take part in EVS (European voluntary program) by Erasmus+.
 This program gives young people a chance to live and work as a volunteer abroad and also covers all expenses.

 So I took a decision to change my work and to try to live and work abroad.
 At first I needed to choose the country and the project.
 It was a bit complicated, because there was a lot of opportunities in that program.
-I decided to go to big city, not to village.
-I wanted to try something new so I didn’t consider projects which work with people who have disabilities.
+I decided to go to big city, not to a village.
+I wanted to try something new so I didn’t consider projects which worked with people who have disabilities.
 I didn’t want to work with eldery as well.

 I found a project in Spain, but it was about working with migrants and it wasn’t something I wanted to do also.
 The next project that I liked was in Estonia.
 The project was about working at the youth centre with children and youngsters from 7 to 26.
 There were a lot of things to do there and I could share my skills and experiences.
 Also I found many pluses in living in Estonia: it was close to Russia and I could go to Saint-Petersburg if I needed it, there were a lot of russian-speaking citizens there – it might help me because my English wasn’t very well.
 From here, my choice was done.
 I had a skype-interview with head of PTNK (Põhja-Tallinna Youth Center) and after some time I received the letter with my acceptation.